Dress Your Best: what’s My Body Type and How to Dress For It

 The Pear Shape: Grounding the Lower Half

-Mastering the Rectangle: Creating Curves
+Rectangle: Creating Curves

-- Versatility in creating different silhouettes.
+- Adaptability in creating various silhouettes.

 The Inverted Triangle: Balancing the Shoulders